Ratio convergence rates for Euclidean first-passage percolation: Applications to the graph infinity Laplacian: Introduction

 Furthermore, as opposed to standard finite difference methods, random graphs can possess an increased approximation and convergence behavior due to stochastic homogenization effects.
 In the context of the \emph{infinity} Laplace operator, this is a key finding of the present paper.

 The convergence analysis of finite difference methods for nonlinear PDEs like the $p$-Laplace and the infinity Laplace equations was revolutionized by the seminal work of Barles and Souganidis \cite{barles1991convergence} on convergence of monotone schemes to viscosity solutions and sparked results like \cite{oberman2005convergent,oberman2013finite,Ober06}.
-Furthermore, the game theoretic tug of war interpretations gave rise to new finite difference methods for $p$-Laplace equations \cite{del2022convergence,del2022finite}.
+Furthermore, the dynamic programming principles and mean value formulas gave rise to new finite difference methods for $p$-Laplace equations \cite{del2022convergence,del2022finite}.

 There are also close connections between graph PDEs and semi-supervised learning (SSL).
 In SSL one is typically confronted with a relatively large collection of $n\in\N$ data points $\domain_n$, only few of which carry a label.
 The points with labels constitute the small subset $\constr_n\subset\domain_n$ (which can but does not have to depend on $n$).
 A prototypical example for this is the field of medical imaging where obtaining data is cheap but obtaining labels is expensive.
 Based on pairwise similarity or proximity of the data points, the whole data set is then turned into a weighted graph structure and one seeks to extend the label information by solving a ``boundary'' value problem on this graph, where the boundary data is given by the labels on the small labeled set.
 The abstract problem consists of finding a function $u_n:\domain_n\to\R$ that solves the graph PDE